 About the Author

 Dr. Kelli Sandman-Hurley is the co-owner of the Dyslexia Training Institute and a published author and researcher of dyslexia.
 She received her doctorate in Literacy with a specialization in reading and dyslexia from San Diego State University and the University of San Diego.
 She is a trained Special Education Advocate assisting parents and children through the Individual Education Plan (IEP) and 504 Plan process.
 Dr. Kelli is an adjunct professor of reading, literacy coordinator and a tutor trainer.
 Kelli is trained by a fellow of the Orton-Gillingham Academy and in the Lindamood-Bell, RAVE-O and Wilson Reading Programs.Kelli is the Past-President of the San Diego Branch of the International Dyslexia Association, as well as a board member of the Southern California Library Literacy Network (SCLLN).
 She is a professional developer for California Library Literacy Services (CLLS) as well as a Literacy Consultant for the San Diego Council on Literacy.
 She was awarded the Jane Johnson Fellowship and the Commission on Adult Basic Education (COABE) scholarship.
 Kelli has presented at numerous conferences as well as provided professional development for k-12 teachers.
-She created and produced Dyslexia for a Day and is currently writing Putting the D in to the IEP.
+She created and produced Dyslexia for a Day and recently published Dyslexia Advocate: How to Advocate for a Child With Dyslexia Within the Public School System.
 Join the Dyslexia Training Institute on Facebook.